 - Submit an FGCU Undergraduate Admission Application and satisfy all applicable university admission requirements.

-- *Limited Access: Submit a Bower School of Music Supplemental Application by June 1 for fall admission and November 1 for spring admission.
+- *Specialized Admissions: Submit a Bower School of Music Supplemental Application by June 1 for fall admission and November 1 for spring admission.

 - Audition on the student's primary instrument or voice, sight read, and take the music theory placement test.